-TriMas issued \$352,773,000 in aggregate principal amount of notes in the offering.
-The indenture provides that TriMas may issue additional notes thereunder from time to time after this offering.
-Any offering of additional notes is subject to the covenant described below under the caption "--Certain Covenants--Incurrence of Indebtedness and Issuance of Preferred Stock."
-The notes and any additional notes subsequently issued under the indenture may be treated as a single class for all purposes under the indenture, including, without limitation, waivers, amendments, redemptions and offers to purchase.
+TriMas issued \$352,773,000 in aggregate principal amount of notes in the original offering on June 6, 2002 and \$85,000,000 in aggregate principal amount in the additional issuance on December 10, 2002.
+The indenture provides that TriMas may issue further additional notes thereunder from time to time after this offering.
+Any offering of further additional notes is subject to the covenant described below under the caption "--Certain Covenants--Incurrence of Indebtedness and Issuance of Preferred Stock."
+The notes and any further additional notes subsequently issued under the indenture may be treated as a single class for all purposes under the indenture, including, without limitation, waivers, amendments, redemptions and offers to purchase.
 TriMas will issue notes in denominations of \$1,000 and integral multiples of \$1,000.
 The notes will mature on June 15, 2012.

-Interest on the notes will accrue at the rate of 9 7/8% per annum and will be payable semi-annually in arrears on June 15 and December 15, commencing on December 15, 2002.
-TriMas will make each interest payment to the Holders of record on the immediately preceding June 1 and December 1.
+Interest on the notes will accrue at the rate of 9 7/8% per annum and will be payable semi-annually in arrears on June 15 and December 15.
+Interest on the notes issued December 10, 2002 will accrue from December 10, 2002 and will be paid commencing on December 15, 2002.
+With respect to the notes issued June 6, 2002, TriMas will make each interest payment to the Holders of record on the immediately preceding June 1 and December 1.
+With respect to the notes issued December 10, 2002, TriMas will make its first interest payment to the Holders of record on December 10, 2002 and thereafter on the immediately preceding June 1 and December 1.